jcalonsoh/lita-gitlab2jenkins_ghp/README.md

 * Add scenario for "Tag push events" on next version
 *

-+## WTF
+## WTF

-+
-+Since GitLab is charging for this functionality in it's enterprise http://doc.gitlab.com/ee/integration/jenkins.html, I moved it to a private bucket for no more unethical practice.
+Since GitLab is charging for this functionality in it's enterprise http://doc.gitlab.com/ee/integration/jenkins.html, I moved it to a private bucket for no more unethical practice.